iisacc-Justmoong/Vincent/docs/app_structure.md

 4. `qt_add_qml_module` registers the `Vincent` QML module version 1.0, exposing the components under `App/qml/` to the QML engine at runtime.
 5. macOS-specific blocks adjust OpenGL discovery so Qt Quick works even when SDK headers are missing from the default search paths.
 6. The executable links privately against the Qt targets and is installed via standard GNU install dir settings.
+7. CPack is configured for macOS productbuild packaging and a Linux TGZ package.

 ## Runtime Entry Point (`App/main.cpp`)